 Step 2: Complete the application and send it via mail or fax to the Memory Center

-Mail Attention: Memory Clinic Manager, The Johns Hopkins Bayview Medical Center, 5300 Alpha Commons Dr. 4th floor, Baltimore, MD 21224
+Mail Attention: Andrea Nelson, RN, Director of Memory Care Programs, The Johns Hopkins Bayview Medical Center, 5300 Alpha Commons Dr. 4th floor, Baltimore, MD 21224